YukunJ/11785-Final-Project-Team15/README.md

 ```
 to incorporate side information.

+Note that there can be multiple files starting with Run in folders RepeatNet and RepeatNet_Sideinfo.
+They correspond to Run.py for different datasets

 A typical workflow would be like this:

 + 1. You decide on some hyperparamters and statically type them